MediaComem/comem-webdev/subjects/express/README.md

-### Install the express generator
+### Install the Express generator

-You can create an express app from scratch, but we'll use **express-generator** to quickly create an application skeleton:
+You can create an Express app from scratch, but we'll use **express-generator** to quickly create an application skeleton:

 ```bash
 $> npm install -g express-generator